 Inflation results when the supply of money increases faster than the economy expands, which results in higher prices.
 Sometimes, governments increase the money supply as an easy way to solve fiscal problems, but too much inflation can destroy the value of money.
 Inflation does the most damage to money as a store of value, since its value continually declines as more money is created.
 Rather than keeping an inflating currency, people spend it as fast as possible before it loses value, which, in turn, causes prices to rise even more.

 Inflation also limits money as a unit of account because prices are continually increasing so it is difficult to compare prices that are constantly changing.

 Finally, if inflation is too high, then people stop using it as a medium of exchange, and start using barter or the currency of another country or maybe even a cryptocurrency, such as Bitcoin.

-One of the reasons why there is more United States currency outside of the United States than within is because many people in certain countries do not trust their governments.
+One reason why there is more United States currency outside of the United States than within is because many people in certain countries do not trust their governments.
 They are afraid that their government will print too much money as an easy way to solve fiscal problems, which would reduce the value of the native currency held by the people.
 This happened in Argentina in the 1980's and in Russia in the 1990's.
 Hence, many of these people hold their store of value as United States dollars, mostly in the form of 100-dollar bills.

 Dollarization is the most extreme form of currency failure, when people lose all faith in their currency and adopt the currency of another country.
 Usually, United States currency is adopted because it is considered one of the safest currencies in the world, and because many United States immigrants send U.S. currency to their relatives abroad.
-Most recently, in 2000, Ecuador adopted dollarization as a policy.
+Most recently, in 2000, Ecuador and El Salvador adopted dollarization as a policy.